Last updated on January 17th, 2023 at 04:03 pm

 Old Sewell Road

 The Narrow Gauge trail comes to an end at Old Sewell Road.
 You can follow the road back to wherever you parked your car.
-The road passes by a few different rock formations along the way and several of the picturesque cabins.
+The road passes by a few different rock formations along the way and several picturesque cabins.

 Old Pond Trail–1.5 miles